Subscribe to RSS - Ongoing

 An administrative law judge held that the shop owner had indeed violated the law, and the shop owner appealed that ruling to the Colorado Court of Appeals.

 In 2006, the Florida Supreme Court struck down a Florida school-voucher program because it violated the state constitution.
 While that case was still working its way through the courts, the state legislature enacted a second program designed to accomplish the same ends through tax credits.
+Under this program, Florida awards dollar-for-dollar tax credits for contributions to “Scholarship Funding Organizations.”
+These “Scholarship Funding Organizations” then award scholarships for students to attend private schools.

 As part of the Affordable Care Act's implementing regulations, group health plans are required to include coverage for various forms of preventative care, including all FDA-approved methods of contraception.
 Houses of worship are exempt from these requirements, and the Department of Health and Human Services later created a broader accommodation for certain nonprofit organizations.